Economic activity and social change in the UK, real-time indicators: 23 April 2026

 Seasonal adjustment

 Seasonal adjustment is the identification and removal of consistent and systematic variation in time series associated with the time of year.
-For more information on seasonal variation, and how we implement seasonal adjustment, see Section 2 of our Economic activity and social change in the UK, real-time indicators methodology article.
+For more information on seasonal variation, and how we implement seasonal adjustment, see Section 2: How we measure real-time indicators of our Economic activity and social change in the UK, real-time indicators methodology.

 Back to table of contents